 In compliance with section 161 and section 19 (2) of schedule 19 Finance Act 2016, we publish below our tax strategy.

-Our business has a strong focus on ethics and corporate responsibility.
-We see responsible administration and payment of taxation as a fundamental part of our obligation to society.
+Our business has a strong focus on corporate responsibility, and we see responsible administration and payment of taxation as a responsibility of our business.

 Our overall tax strategy is to:

 • Comply with all relevant law, rules, regulations, and reporting and disclosure requirements, wherever we operate

 • Pay the correct amount of tax at the right time

 • Identify, evaluate, monitor and manage tax, legal and regulatory risks

 • Apply professional diligence and care in the management of all risks, including tax matters